-Scottish Hydro has committed to invest £1.5 million per year over the next 10 years.
+Scottish Hydro has committed to invest £1.5 million per year over 10 years.
 The Scottish company, which is part of SSE plc, has been supplying energy to the nation's homes and businesses since 1947.
-Scottish Hydro is proud to be investing in profile association with live entertainment, bringing real benefits In September 2010 SECC announced that AEG Facilities have been appointed to create an event programme for the new venue in advance
+Scottish Hydro is proud to be investing in profile association with live entertainment, bringing real benefits In September 2010 SECC announced that AEG Facilities had been appointed to create an event programme for the new venue in advance